 In surveys and interviews, CISOs cited eight major challenges they're dealing with today.

 Just under a third of users opened emails in 2015 that were designed to trick them into clicking a malicious link or downloading malicious software attachments, according to the Verizon 2016 Data Breach Investigations Report, which analyzed 2,260 breaches and covered more than 100,000 incidents.
 That's up from 23 percent last year.

 Students have a full load, faculty work 60 hours a week, and the rest of the staff members are working on teaching, learning and research.
 With these busy schedules, cybersecurity awareness often takes a backseat to teaching and learning, said Bob Turner, CISO at University of Wisconsin-Madison.

+Cloud computing works well for the IT side of the university, but it also presents challenges for CISOs.
 "The cloud has taken off like crazy, and it's a great help, but at the same time, it's complicated from an information security perspective because there's a lot of due diligence that has to take place," said Matt Morton, CISO and assistant CIO at the University of Nebraska at Omaha.